Aimad-IMARA/task-manager/README.md

 - JWT-based authentication with protected routes
 - Authenticated users can only manage their own tasks
 - Logout and session handling via React Context API
+- Passwords must be strong: min 8 characters, including uppercase, lowercase, number, and special character
+- All validation errors are clearly shown in the frontend form

 ## Project Structure